Learn Growing Celery in Water in easy steps and have a fresh and regular supply of this Mediterranean herb in soups.

 2. Place in the Pot filled with the Water

-Now, take a small shallow glass bowl filled with an inch of water and put a celery base in it.
+Now, take a small shallow glass bowl filled with an inch or two of water and put a celery base in it.
 Keep this container in a bright area away from direct sunlight.

 3. Keep an Eye on the Growth

 Change the water every 3-5 days.
-The celery will begin to sprout in a day or two, and within a week, you may see small leaves and stalks with tiny roots emerging near the base.
+The celery will begin to sprout in a couple of days, and within a week, you may see small leaves and stalks with tiny roots emerging on the base.

 Optional – Plant the Base in a Pot

-If you want to have a big celery plant, transfer water-grown celery in the soil.
+If you want to have a big celery plant, transfer water-grown celery into the soil.
 For doing this, take a small pot filled with a potting mix.

 - Cover the drainage holes of the pot with a coffee filter or paper towel, so the soil doesn’t come out.

-- Place the container in full to partial sun.
+- Place the container in the partial or filtered sun in the beginning.